Freddie Mac: The mortgage crisis from late 2007

 The growth of private-label securitization and lack of regulation in this part of the market resulted in the oversupply of underpriced housing finance that led, in 2006, to an increasing number of borrowers, often with poor credit, who were unable to pay their mortgages—particularly with adjustable rate mortgages (ARM)—caused a precipitous increase in home foreclosures.
 As a result, home prices declined as increasing foreclosures added to the already large inventory of homes and stricter lending standards made it more and more difficult for borrowers to get mortgages.
 This depreciation in home prices led to growing losses for the GSEs, which back the majority of US mortgages.
 In July 2008, the government attempted to ease market fears by reiterating their view that "Fannie Mae and Freddie Mac play a central role in the US housing finance system".
 The U.S. Treasury Department and the Federal Reserve took steps to bolster confidence in the corporations, including granting both corporations access to Federal Reserve low-interest loans (at similar rates as commercial banks) and removing the prohibition on the Treasury Department to purchase the GSEs' stock.
 Despite these efforts, by August 2008, shares of both Fannie Mae and Freddie Mac had tumbled more than 90% from their one-year prior levels.

+Mortgage rate survey

+Each week Freddie Mac publishes a national average of mortgage rates called the Primary Mortgage Market Survey (PMMS).
+The PMMS tracks a constant borrower profile of conventional, conforming fully-amortizing home purchase loans with 20% down and excellent credit borrowers.
+Rates are published for the most popular mortgage products, the 30-year and 15-year fixed-rate.
+Rates are released each week on Thursdays.

+The PMMS began in April 1971 with the 30-year fixed-rate average and the 1-year ARM and 15-year fixed-rate products were added in 1984 and 1991 respectively.
+In January 2005, the 5/1 hybrid ARM was added and it was discontinued in November 2022.
+In January 2016, the 1-year ARM was discontinued.

+Prior to November 2022, the PMMS collected data by surveying lenders across a proportional mix of lending institutions.
+Following challenges using a traditional survey approach, Freddie Mac transitioned to replacing lender survey responses with actual loan application data submitted by lenders to Freddie Mac's automated underwriting system.